 There is no dress code at the theater.
 For all performance, attire should be comfortable and appropriate for the occasion.
 The theatre is air conditioned throughout the year.

 For many guests, part of the fun of going to a Broadway show is meeting members of the cast at the Stage Door.
 Following the performance, some actors from The Lion King may be available to sign autographs and sometimes even pose for photos.
 Ask an usher for directions to the Stage Door.

 Our cast members love to hear from you, but we cannot guarantee that all letters will receive a response.
 You may send correspondence to:

 c/o The Lion King

 200 West 45th Street

 New York, NY 10036

 Please contact Disney Theatrical Guest Services to share your comments or questions.

 To reach the Disney Theatrical Group press office, submit your request here.

-Currently, The Lion King is not available for licensing, but select Disney titles are available to license through Music Theatre International.
+Currently, only accredited schools are able to license The Lion King, through The Lion King Experience.
+Find out more information about that by clicking here.
+Select additional Disney titles are available to license through Music Theatre International.
 Please visit Disney Theatrical Licensing for more information.